pshrmn/wizard-component/README.md

 `extraData` - any extra data that was passed to the wizard.
 `previous` - return to the previous step
-`next` - proceed to the next step (or call the save Wizard's finish function for the last step)
+`next` - proceed to the next step (or call the save Wizard's finish function for the last step) `children` - any child elements passed to the wizard are passed on to the step to render

 It doesn't make sense for the first step to have a previous button since nothing exists before the first step.
 The wizard will pass `previous=undefined` for the first step, and it is up to you to render the step to show this (either by disabling the previous button or by not rendering it at all).